What should your top priorities be for managing your money? And what should you avoid?

-It’a not a lot when you look at the bills for halls and the cost of living.
-And the system expects many students to get more from their parents than they can afford.
+It’s not a lot when you look at the bills for halls and the cost of living.
+And the system expects many students to get more money from their parents than they can afford.

 But even if there was enough money, it would still be a big challenge to manage it well because of the way you are paid, in three large chunks.
 Too many students spend their entire first term’s money within the first few weeks!

-Of course, some students manage well with just the odd slip up… But for your first year, it’s good to assume that this isn’t going to be easy and do some advance planning.
+Of course, many students manage well with just the odd slip-up… But for your first year, it’s good to assume that this isn’t going to be easy and do some advance planning.

 Choose the right student bank account

-A perk is only worth it if you will use it… so a railcard is worth a lot less if you are living at home and going to a local uni than if you will be travelling a long way at the start and end of each term.
+A perk is only worth it if you will use it enough A railcard helps less if you are living at home and going to a local uni.

-Getting as big an overdrafts as possible is probably sensible for most people.
+Getting as big an overdraft as possible is probably sensible for most people.

 This isn’t “free money”- even though you aren’t charged if you stay inside your student overdraft limit it will still have to be repaid when you stop being a student.
 But at least you don’t have to make any repayments while you are still at uni.

-Of course, the banks are hoping that you will get used to living in an overdraft and that you will carry on with that after uni – nicely profitable for them and really expensive for you!
+Of course, the banks want you to get used to living in an overdraft, so you will carry on with that after uni.
+Very profitable for them and really expensive for you.

-When you have chosen a bank, go to your local branch to open an account as soon after your uni place is confirmed as possible.
+When you have chosen a bank, open an account as soon after your uni place is confirmed as possible.
 Then tell the student loan company its sort code and account number by updating your details online.

-Not only will you have more fun things to do in Freshers Week than visiting a bank, this ensures you will get your student loan into your account as quickly as possible when you start your course.
+You will have more fun things to do in Freshers Week than visiting a bank.
+And this also ensures you will get your student loan into your account as quickly as possible when you start your course.

-Several banks offer you a special “student credit card” if you bank with them.
-Here’s one example:
+HSBC, NatWest and TSB offer you a special “student credit card” if have your student bank account with them.

 But credit cards make budgeting harder, not easier.